 Holding a NetSuite certification provides many benefits.
-Not only do you enter into an elite NetSuite professional network, but you can also increase your career opportunities.
-The 2019 edition of our Salary Survey found that 68% of NetSuite professionals hold a certification, a 66% increase on last year’s report.
+Not only do you enter an elite NetSuite professional network, but you can also increase your career opportunities.
+The recent edition of our Salary Survey found that 68% of NetSuite professionals hold a certification, a 66% increase from last year’s report.
 With nine out of 10 companies asking for qualifications in their job specifications, it’s clear that holding certifications is becoming imperative.

 The NetSuite certifications cover six disciplines:

 The SuiteFoundation NetSuite certification is for NetSuite professionals who can already use the NetSuite product and have a basic understanding of its core concepts and features.

 The test covers subjects such as:

 - Customization options of the NetSuite user interface